 Anne Schuchat, MD (RADM, USPHS, RET)

-Dr. Anne Schuchat is the Acting Director for the Centers for Disease Control and Prevention and Acting Administrator of the Agency for Toxic Substances and Disease Registry.
+Dr. Anne Schuchat is the Principal Deputy Director for the Centers for Disease Control and Prevention.
+She's been CDC's principal deputy director since September 2015.
+She served as acting CDC director from January-July 2017 and February-March 2018.
 She began her public health career in 1988 when she came to CDC as an Epidemic Intelligence Service officer.
 She served as director of CDC’s National Center for Immunization and Respiratory Diseases from 2006-2015.
 Other CDC leadership posts include acting director of the Center for Global Health (2012-13) and the National Center for Infectious Diseases (2005) as well as Chief of the Respiratory Diseases Branch (1998-2005).
 Schuchat was the initial medical director of ABCs – the Active Bacterial Core surveillance of the Emerging Infections Program Network—and spearheaded prevention of newborn infection from group B streptococcal disease in the 1990s.
 She was promoted to Rear Admiral in the Commissioned Corps of the United States Public Health Service in 2006 and earned a second star in 2010.
 Schuchat was elected to the National Academy of Medicine (formerly the Institute of Medicine) in 2008.

 Schuchat has played key roles in a number of CDC emergency responses.
 Most notably, she served as Chief Health Officer for CDC’s 2009 H1N1 pandemic influenza response; led the CDC team responding to the SARS outbreak in Beijing in 2003; and supported the Washington, D.C., field team during the 2001 bioterrorist anthrax response.